tsalvo/openfpga-uxn/README.md

 ## Limitations

 Most Uxn ROMs won't work yet.
-ROMs less than 512 bytes might need to be padded with 0x00 bytes to be 512 bytes minimum.
+ROMs may need to be padded with additional empty bytes (0x00) to be an even multiple of 4 bytes.
 Most device features aren't implemented, and only single-pixel drawing and fills are implemented (*no sprites yet*!)

 No audio